Select Page

 By Kaustubha Raghukumar, Ph.D., Senior Consultant

-Grace Chang, Ph.D., Senior Science Advisor, Technical Director, Marine Sciences and Engineering
+Grace Chang, Ph.D., Senior Science Advisor, Technical Director - Marine Sciences and Engineering

-Frank W. Spada, Project Scientist
+Frank W. Spada, Senior Scientist

-Craig A. Jones, Ph.D., Managing Principal, Business Director, Marine, Coastal, Climate, and Technology Services
+Craig A. Jones, Ph.D., Managing Principal, Business Director - Marine, Coastal, Climate, and Technology Services

 In support of environmental monitoring technologies to evaluate the acoustic impact of marine energy operations, a cost-effective compact array of acoustic sensors has been developed that characterizes, classifies, and provides accurate location information for anthropogenic and natural sounds in real time.
 The NoiseSpotter consists of a three-dimensional bottom-mounted array of three acoustic vector sensors cabled to a surface buoy for real-time telemetry.
 Each sensor measures acoustic pressure and three-dimensional particle velocity associated with the propagation of an acoustic wave.